 Because we limit this trip to approximately 12 guests, you’ll get plenty of personalized attention and photography coaching from our Expedition Leader.
 A small group also means we’re able to get everyone up and out early in the morning to chase the best light.
 We’ll have the flexibility to remain at a site longer if it shows a lot of photographic potential, or move on to a new destination if it doesn’t.

 - An Accomplished Photographer Expedition Leader, Plus Expert Local Guides

 Your NHA Expedition Leader is not only a naturalist but also an expert nature and wildlife photographer, with plenty of time and enthusiasm to answer all your questions and provide tips and techniques.
 We are also accompanied by an outstanding Chinese naturalist guide who provides insight into historic and contemporary Chinese culture, along with the natural realm.
 With a tremendous depth of guiding experience, plus additional training and resources provided by WWF’s top scientists, our staff will make your trip a learning adventure as well as a photography quest.
 See Expedition Leader bios with traveler comments regarding the quality of our leaders.

 - Accommodations Selected to Optimize Photo Opportunities

-From our five-star luxury hotel in Chengdu to a quiet group of chalets in a remote nature reserve where other travelers are few, our comfortable lodgings place you in close proximity to the highlights of each region we visit, whether that's wildlife, evocative landscapes or vibrant street life.
+From our 5-star luxury hotel in Chengdu to a quiet group of mountainside chalets in a remote nature reserve where other travelers are few, our comfortable lodgings place you in close proximity to the highlights of each region we visit, whether that's wildlife, evocative landscapes or vibrant street life.